... says it all, eh?

 Jeff Radel, Ph.D.

-More recently, the scope of my research has grown to include the neurologic, social, and behavioral aspects of concussion in sport and non-sport injuries, and in military and civilian settings and exploration of the needs and challenges common to military service members and veteran who are students in graduate school, professional training programs, and other advanced academic and clinical curricula,.
+More recently, the scope of my research has grown to include the neurologic, social, and behavioral aspects of concussion in sport and non-sport injuries, and in military and civilian settings.
+An extension of my interest in supporting and mentoring students has been exploration of the needs and challenges common to military service members and veterans who are students in graduate school, professional training programs, and other advanced academic and clinical curricula.

 Prior research & lingering interests: